weinman/cnn_lstm_ctc_ocr/README.md

 parameters); at one hour (roughly 7000 iterations), the validation error is just over 20%.

-With the full training data, the model typically converges to around 7% training character error and 35% word error, both varying by 2-5%.
+With the full training data, by one million iterations the model typically converges to around 7% training character error and 35% word error, both varying by 2-5%.

 # Testing